Skip to content

 • Polymer Processing Technician Level 3 Advanced Apprenticeship

-These apprenticeships can take between 18 months and 3 years to complete.
+These apprenticeships can take between 2 and 3 years to complete.
+They combine on-the-job training with off-site study.

 Entry requirements